emmanuel-karanja/WebSocketLib/Readme.md

 # WebSocketLib

-A .NET library for managing **WebSocket connections** with support for **message broadcasting, direct messaging, Kafka integration, and Redis caching**.
+A .NET library for managing **WebSocket connections** with support for **message broadcasting, direct messaging, Kafka integration, Redis caching, and per-IP connection limiting**.
 Built with ASP.NET Core and designed for **scalable real-time communication**.

 ---

 ## ✨ Features

-* Manage multiple WebSocket client connections.
+* Manage multiple WebSocket client connections with **IP tracking**.
+* Limit the number of connections per IP to prevent abuse.
 * Broadcast messages to all clients with **concurrent + fault-tolerant sending**.
 * Automatic cleanup of **dead or broken sockets**.
 * Optional **throttling / batching** to smooth out high-throughput events.